MTG/musav-dataset/scripts/README.md

 ```

-## Helper scripts for dataset creation and stats
+## Helper scripts used for dataset creation and stats

-To create files with songids, genre annotations and genre stats for the annotated chunks 000-006:
+To create files with Spotify track IDs, genre annotations and genre stats for the annotated chunks 000-006:
 ```
 ./scripts/chunks_songids_genres.sh
 ```